Komal914/CookBook/README.md

 * Recipe Details
    * The recipe's summary and instructions are listed for the user
-   * By clicking the heart button, the button dings and changed the grey heart to red and the recipe has been saved
+   * By clicking the heart button, the button dings and the recipe has been saved

 * Favorites
    * List of your favorite recipes with associated name and photo